-Keeping this in mind, the solution is to sprinkle alum or black pepper around where your gun is.
+The simple solution is to sprinkle alum or black pepper around the area where your gun is.
 You can also use ammonia mixed with water or 15% vinegar mixed with water.

-(Of course, you should probably only do this when you’re actually forced to, you don’t want that smell around the house every day.)
+You should probably only do this when you’re actually forced to, you don’t want that smell around the house every day.

 Keep in mind that this will not permanently disable the dogs’ sniffing abilities.
 It’s only temporary and the effects only last for a few seconds, maybe a minute.
 That may or may not be enough when the time comes but it’s a good trick to know.